-To help ensure your business concept and business plan are written in a way that meets and exceeds PNP business plan requirements, it is highly recommended to hire a professional business plan writer to prepare these documents for you.
+To help ensure your business concept and business plan are written in a way that meets and exceeds PNP business plan requirements, it is highly recommended to hire a professional immigration business plan writer to prepare these documents for you.
 The provincial standards are strict, so you will need to ensure these documents are written with the PNP guidelines in mind.

-Are you looking for a Vancouver-based business plan writer?
+Are you looking for a Vancouver-based immigration business plan writer?
 Contact me here, and I’ll be happy to answer any questions you may have about your PNP Business Plan requirements.
 Please note that the above information is based on my experience as a business plan writer for PNP business plans.
 I am NOT an immigration consultant.
-Any questions regarding your eligibility or PNP immigration requirements must be directed to a licensed Canadian immigration consultant.
+Any questions regarding your eligibility or PNP immigration requirements MUST be directed to a licensed Canadian immigration consultant.